 Under the Americans with Disabilities Act, current or prospective employees with disabilities may contact the Office of Human Resources to request a reasonable accommodation, as appropriate.

 Sarah Lawrence College is committed to the ideal of a community founded in mutual respect and tolerance.
 Free and robust debate and exchange of ideas are at the heart of our academic enterprise.
 However, the College makes a distinction between free expression of ideas and physical or verbal abuse or harassment, which threatens or inhibits such expression, or significantly interferes with a person's education or work.
 The College takes the issues of discrimination and harassment seriously, and will thoroughly investigate any complaints that are brought to its attention.
 If the investigation determines that discrimination or harassment has occurred, appropriate disciplinary action will be invoked, up to and including permanent separation from the College.
 Retaliation against an individual for reporting or providing information about discrimination or harassment is an equally serious violation of College policies.

-Inquiries concerning the application of the aforementioned Revenue Procedure, Title IX, or Section 504 to any policy, program, or other activity at Sarah Lawrence may be referred to the director of human resources, who has been designated by the College to oversee the continued application of the College’s nondiscriminatory policies, or to the Chief Diversity Officer who is also the Title IX Coordinator.
-In addition, inquiries may be addressed to: Director, Office for Civil Rights, Department of Education Washington, DC.
+Inquiries concerning the application of the aforementioned Revenue Procedure, Title IX, or Section 504 to any policy, program, or other activity at Sarah Lawrence may be referred to the vice president of human resources, who has been designated by the College to oversee the continued application of the College’s nondiscriminatory policies, or to the Vice President for Diversity, Equity & Inclusion, who is also responsible for Title IX oversight, Ifeoma Nwankwo, firstname.lastname@example.org, 914-395-2202, campus address: Westlands, Sarah Lawrence College, 1 Mead Way, Bronxville, NY 10708.
+In addition, inquiries may be addressed to Director, Office for Civil Rights, Department of Education, Washington, DC.